KrrishVerma/Atmel_M90E32AS_ESP32/README.md

 # Overview
 The EnergyMeteringIC library enables precise monitoring of electrical parameters in a three-phase power system.
-It utilizes SPI communication to configure the ATM90E32 IC, set line frequency and gains, and retrieve data such as voltage, current, power, power factor, frequency, and temperature.
+It utilizes SPI communication to configure the M90E32AS IC, set line frequency and gains, and retrieve data such as voltage, current, power, power factor, frequency, and temperature.
 The library includes functions like readWriteRegister() and read32BitRegister() for efficient register access, with error detection for SPI failures (e.g., disconnected wires) to enhance reliability.
-Initial versions include EnergyMeteringIC.h and EnergyMeteringIC.cpp, released as of June 21, 2025.
+Initial versions include Atmel_M90E32AS_ESP32.h and Atmel_M90E32AS_ESP32.cpp, released as of June 21, 2025.

 # Features